Tips for traveling with Medicare

+Tips for traveling with Medicare**

 - If you have Original Medicare (parts A and B), you can get medical care from almost any doctor or hospital in the U.S. and its territories.
 Look online at medicare.gov before you travel to find a hospital or clinic that takes Medicare.
 You’ll pay the same costs you’d normally pay for the services at home.
 And if you get medicines with a prescription drug plan (called Medicare Part D), it’ll often work wherever you are in the U.S., too.

-- If you have another kind of Medicare plan, like an advantage plan or cost plan, you may have to go to specific doctors and hospitals in a specific area (their network) for your care to be covered.
+- If you have another kind of Medicare plan, like a Medicare Advantage plan or Cost plan, you may have to go to specific doctors and hospitals in a specific area (their network) for your care to be covered.
 Call your insurance company before you leave and ask how to find doctors near where you’re staying.
 If you’ll need prescriptions filled, also ask if there’s a specific pharmacy you should fill them at.

 Many plans cover emergency and urgently needed care even outside of their network.
 Ask your insurance company what to do if you have an emergency, like breaking a bone.

 Make sure to pack any medicines you take on a regular basis in your carry-on or somewhere they can’t get lost.
 Your trip will be stress-free knowing you won’t need to make a trip to a pharmacy to pick up your medicines.

 Keep a well-stocked emergency kit in your luggage for that unexpected illness or injury.
 Buy a premade one, or make your own with things like: